vedantr/knox/README.md

 $GOPATH/bin/dev_client help
 ```

-For production usage, I reccommend making your own client,renaming it `knox`, and moving it into you $PATH for ease of use.
+For production usage, I recommend making your own client, renaming it `knox`, and moving it into you $PATH for ease of use.

 For more information on interacting with knox, use `knox help` or go to https://github.com/pinterest/knox/wiki/Knox-Client